 - Family Kitchen, telephone (814) 535-5468

 - Government assistance from the Women, Infants & Children (WIC) program.
 Call (814) 344-8224 for information on these resource.

 - There are several other food bank centers as well as soup kitchen in the region.
-Read more on Cambria County food pantries.
+Read more on Cambria County free food pantries.

 Emergency rental assistance is available on a limited basis.
 There are programs (such as welfare offices) that may have grants to prevent homelessness as well as agencies that assist with security deposits.
 Several charities as well as government agencies may offer support to families facing an eviction, and locate rent help in Cambria County.

 The Family Center is located at 538 Park Ave. in Johnstown, Pennsylvania 15902.
 Dial (814) 536-1555

 Bridge Housing for the homeless can be reached at (814) 532-5528.

 Cherry Ridge Development is another non-profit that provide assistance to the needy and less fortunate.
 Dial (814) 948-5353

 Johnstown Housing Authority (dial (814) 535-7771) and Northern Cambria County Development (call (814) 948-4444) both administer the section 8 housing voucher program.